 “Sulfuric acid regeneration” means a catalytic process in which spent acid is regenerated to concentrated sulfuric acid.
 The equipment for this process may include the combustor, waste heat boiler, converter, absorber, SO3 recycle, and gas cleaning including electrostatic precipitator and amine regenerator.

+“Supplementary Cementitious Materials” or “SCMs” are materials that are added to and contribute to the properties of a cementitious mixture through hydraulic or pozzolanic activity, or both, such as fly ash, ground granulated blast furnace slag, silica fume, natural pozzolan, calcined clay, and glass pozzolan.

-“Supplier” means a producer, importer, exporter, position holder, interstate pipeline operator, or local distribution company of a fossil fuel or an industrial greenhouse gas.
+“Supplier” means an entity, or multiple entities held under common ownership or common control, that is a producer, importer, exporter, position holder, interstate pipeline operator, intrastate pipeline operator, or local distribution company of a fuel or an industrial greenhouse gas, or an LPG receiving facility as defined in MRR section 95102(a).

+“Sweet whey powder” is a powder that is obtained by drying fresh whey (derived from the manufacture of cheese) that has been pasteurized and to which no preservatives have been added.
+Sweet whey powder contains all the constituents of whey, except water, in the same relative proportions.

 “Terminal” means a motor vehicle fuel or diesel fuel storage and distribution facility that is supplied by pipeline or vessel, and from which fuel may be removed at a rack.
 “Terminal” includes a fuel production facility where motor vehicle or diesel fuel is produced and stored and from which fuel may be removed at a rack.